Latest RI Statements

 Latest Reports and Briefs

-MINUSCA faces many challenges in the Central African Republic, but Alexandra Lamarche says they are amenable to solutions.
-She outlines recommendations for the country’s new UN Special Representative of the Secretary General Mr. Mankeur Ndiaye to enhance opportunities for success as he takes command of the mission.
+MINUSCA faces serious challenges in the Central African Republic, but Alexandra Lamarche says many of these challenges can be solved.
+In a memo, she outlines her recommendations for the country’s new UN Special Representative of the Secretary General Mr. Mankeur Ndiaye as he takes command of the mission.

 The humanitarian situation in Syria is fragile—and a lot is at stake with a planned U.S. reduction in troops.
 Jesse Marks and Hardin Lang outline what must be done to respond to the current humanitarian crisis and to protect civilians.